 Our Magic Kingdom Itinerary is a touring plan for what attractions, shows, and dining we’d do in our ideal day at the park.
 This itinerary is our efficient way to experience all of the, what we consider, Magic Kingdom essentials.
 While other touring plans are more focused on fitting in every attraction in one day, we’ll be more focused on how to have the best day possible.
 Instead of constantly running from attraction to attraction, this plan will also have you enjoying some of the little things that make Magic Kingdom special.
 Yes, we’ll get to the majority of the attractions but some are left behind in favor of, what we consider, better options.
 If you mostly want to focus on rides, check out our Magic Kingdom attraction rankings.
 We also have entertainment, table-service and counter-service rankings to help out your trip planning.
-More Disney World itineraries will be coming soon!
+Check out itineraries for other parks here.

 Magic Kingdom, like all castle parks, has an abundance of attractions to ride and shows to see.
-While Melissa and I like the other castle parks (Disneyland and Tokyo Disneyland) we’ve been to more than Magic Kingdom, we still see this as a top-5 theme park in the world.
+While Melissa and I like the other castle parks (Disneyland and Tokyo Disneyland) we’ve been to more than Magic Kingdom, we still see this as one of the best theme parks in the world.
 Magic Kingdom doesn’t have a bad land and also has the gift of space, unlike Disneyland.
 There are over 30 attractions (the Disney World website says 42 but also claims that horses are an attraction…) at the park and some spectacular shows, as well.
 In short, our ideal day at Magic Kingdom is packed.

 Five Dozen Eggs or a Cinnamon Roll at Gaston’s Tavern